 Beehive Fences

-The raiding of farms by elephants not only severely impacts on the livelihoods of the farmers concerned but leads also to the tragic loss of both human and elephant life as farmers seek to protect their crops.
+The raiding of farms by elephants not only severely impacts the livelihoods of the farmers concerned but leads also to the tragic loss of both human and elephant life as farmers seek to protect their crops.

 Elephants are known to be frightened of bees.
 They are one of the few deterrents to elephants.
-How they can be used to protect crops is by means of connecting their hives with ropes around the fields so when elephants approach, they cannot enter the fields without disturbing the bees.
+How they can be used to protect crops is by connecting their hives with ropes or wires around the fields so when elephants approach, they cannot enter the fields without disturbing the bees.
 The bees then buzz agitatedly or emerge from their hives and the elephants then typically move off quickly without doing any damage.

 The Kimuryoony Canal